JuliaPhylo/SNaQ.jl/docs/src/man/snaq_plot.md

 echo "end of SNaQ run ..."
 ```

-## choosing the number of hybridizations
+## Choosing the number of hybridizations

 Each network has a `loglik` attribute, which is its pseudo deviance:
 a multiple of the negative log-likelihood up to a constant (the constant is